ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 With our **POST** route working let's now configure the **PUT** route.
 Let's recap the steps we performed for the **POST** route as this requires that we do much of the same:

-- import the SKD and connect to DynamoDB
+- import the AWS SDK and connect to DynamoDB
 - Find the right method to use for updating items (hint: putItem)
 - Update the **Integration Response** to format the response data
 - Update the **Integration Request** to include the data model

-### POST Route

 Let's open the **projects-update** Lambda function and import the SDK and connect to DynamoDB.